 There is no education like experience.
 And thanks to global Venture Capital Investment Competition (VCIC), students get it at UNC Kenan-Flagler.

-“Students play the role of a managing director at a venture firm, structuring term sheets, building a cap chart, and negotiating with founders,” says Hubie Haywood (MD/MBA ’20), a member of UNC Kenan-Flagler’s VCIC team this year.
+“Students play the role of a managing director at a venture firm, structuring term sheets, building a cap chart, and negotiating with founders,” says Hubie Haywood (MD/MBA ’20), a member of UNC Kenan-Flagler’s VCIC team in 2019.
 “For anyone interested in venture capital or startups, VCIC is the perfect way to gain the experience that no class can provide.”

 That is the intention of Patrick Vernon (MBA ’03), clinical associate professor of strategy and entrepreneurship and director of venture initiatives at UNC Kenan-Flagler.
 He began running the competition while earning his MBA.
 Created in 1998 for MBAs to learn about venture funding through five events in the U.S., VCIC has evolved into a network of 50 events in 13 countries that includes 78 MBA programs and serves more than 1,200 students annually.